-The island of Naxos Greece has a wide variety of local products being the largest and most fertile island of the Cyclades and therefore has an important agricultural production.
-Some products of Naxos which are famous for their excellent quality are potatoes, tomatoes, olives, olive oil, fruits, honey, cheese, wine and the famous liqueur of Naxos called Citron.
-The fine marble of Naxos is also famous since the antiquity for its very high quality as well as the Smirida black stone.
+The island of Naxos is the largest and most fertile Cycladic island and has an important agricultural production.
+Therefore, it produces a wide variety of local goods.
+Some products of Naxos famous for their excellent quality are potatoes, olives, olive oil, fruits, honey, cheese, wine, meat, and the famous liqueur of Naxos called kitron.
+The marble of Naxos and the Smirida black stone are known since antiquity for their high quality.
 Handcrafted textile is also a specialty of the island.

-Most of the food specialties of Naxos are made with a wide variety of delicious cheese produced on the island.
-Some of the famous cheeses of Naxos are the graviera, which is a quite hard cheese with an intense taste, the mytzithra, a hard cheese mostly used on pastas and meat dishes, the manouri, a soft cheese with a light taste, the xynotyri, which is a soft cheese with an intense and a bit acid taste, the anthotyro, a delicious soft cheese, the provio, an excellent cheese made of goat's milk and the kefalotyri, a hard and salted cheese used for omelettes, on pastas and for the famous and mouth-watering fried cheese called saganaki.
+Most of the food specialties of Naxos include one of the delicious types of cheese produced on the island.
+Some of the most famous are graviera (a hard cheese with an intense taste), mizithra (a hard cheese mostly used on pasta and meat dishes), manouri (a type of soft cheese with a light taste), ksinotiri (soft cheese with an intense and a little acidic taste), anthotiro (a delicious soft cheese), provio (an excellent cheese made of sheep's milk), and kefalotiri (a hard and salted cheese used for omelettes, on pasta and for the famous and mouth-watering fried cheese called saganaki).

 Wine and liqueurs

-According to mythology, Naxos is the island where the god Dionysus, god of wine, grew up and he loved the island so much that he made it's land fertile, full of vineyards producing high-quality wine.
-This myth explains why there are vineyards all over the island.
+According to mythology, Naxos is the island where the Olympian Dionysus, god of wine, grew up.
+He loved the island so much that he made its land fertile, full of vineyards producing high-quality wine.
+That myth explains why there are vineyards all over the island.
 Local wine can be tasted and bought in every shop and tavern of Naxos.

-Another very famous product of Naxos is the famous liqueur called Citron, an aperitif made of a fruit of the same name, resembling the lemon but with a stronger and slightly different taste.
-The first distillery producing Citron was established in 1896 in the village of Halki, which used to be the capital of the island.
+Another famous product of Naxos is the famous liqueur called kitron, an aperitif made of the namesake fruit, which resembles the lemon but has a stronger and slightly different taste.
+The first distillery producing the spirit was established in 1896 in the village of Halki, the former capital of the island.